Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <code><h3>Time complexity</h3></code>

 <p>
+to be able to judge the performance of an algorithm and to classify them as “good”, we must have the capability of analyzing them.
+Running time is a natural measure of “goodness,” since time is a precious resource—computer solutions should run as fast as possible. this is exactly what time complextiy is conscenrend about.
+Time complextiy refers to the mesuremnet and approximation of teh amonut of time an algoritm takes to accomplish its task.

-The central question at hand is: "How can we measure or predict the time required by an algorithm to solve a problem?".
-At first glance, most programmers will assume that the solution lies in timing the algorithm as it executes its operations, awaiting its completion.
-While this assumption is completely natural; After all, if one wishes to measure how much faster one car is compared to another, they would probably have them being timed based on a race track they complete.
-However, delving deeper reveals a few complications associated with this approach.
+The central question at hand is: "How can we measure or predict the Time Comxlpexty of an algorithm?".
+At first glance, most programmers will assume that the solution lies in timing the algorithm as it executes its operations, awaiting its completion. this assumption is a completely natural one to make; After all, if one wishes to measure how much faster one car is compared to another, they would probably have them being timed based on a race track they complete.
 For example, Let's try and create a piece of code that will enable us to measure the time that takes for a function to sum up numbers from 1 to 10000 and then print the solution:
 </p>

+If an algorithm has been implemented, we can study its running time by executing it on various test inputs and recording the actual time spent in each execution.
+Fortunately, such measurements can be taken in an accurate manner by using system calls that are built into the language or operating system

+of course in this instance trying to use the native timing frameworks of each operating system and platform can be difficult.
+Luckilly, C++ has taken the initiavtive to create a library that allows us to use the default APIs of the native platform for measuring the amount of time it takes through using the clock system of each.
+The chrono library is such that is made available to us.

 <br>
 <br>